-In order to work with an animal as intelligent and sensitive as the horse we first need to work on ourselves.
+In order to work with an animal as intelligent and sensitive as the horse we must first work on ourselves.

 — Brandy Newton